 Solicitors generally have high-achieving, A-type personalities—from the earliest days of their traineeship and through their careers, that intensity and ambitious drive can lead to stress that, eventually, builds towards burnout.

-Many solicitors are perfectionists—when dealing with a complex legal case, this trait serves them well.
+Many solicitors are perfectionists, which can exacerbate existing mental health issues.
+When dealing with a complex legal case, this trait serves them well.
 However, that drive towards perfection can lead to greater lows and higher levels of disappointment with failures (or perceived failures) than non-perfectionist personalities experience.

 Law firms can be competitive environments, and traditionally overwork is seen as a badge of honour, something that starts early and continues throughout a legal professional’s career.
 Because the law is rooted in ideas that tend to value overworked lawyers, attitudes of strength, and “toughing it out,” it can be difficult for solicitors to ask for help when they need it.